Cincinnati Bengals: Michael Deiter, C, Wisconsin 2018 NFL Mock Draft Pick (as of 10/21): Da'Ron Payne, DT

 Philip Rivers will turn 37 months prior to the 2019 NFL Draft.
 The Chargers will have to find a quarterback of the future at some point in the near future.

-Shea Patterson has completed better than 70 percent of his passes through three games thus far.
+Shea Patterson has completed better than 65 percent of his passes through six games thus far.

 The Bills have finally reached the playoffs!
 If only football games were played on Random.org...
 Anyway, Gerald Hodges was signed this offseason, but the Bills may want a long-term answer at linebacker.

-New England Patriots: Trumaine Edwards, LB, Virginia Tech 2018 NFL Mock Draft Pick (as of 9/21): Christian Wilkins, DT
+New England Patriots: Trumaine Edwards, LB, Virginia Tech 2018 NFL Mock Draft Pick (as of 10/21): Tavon Bryan, DT

 The Patriots have a couple of glaring holes in their defense, one of which is the linebacking corps.
-There's nothing outside of Dont'a Hightower in that area.
+New England needs someone new alongside Dont'a Hightower.

 Trumaine Edmunds is a very instinctive, quick linebacker who has been a great play-maker for Virginia Tech.